Anchorage Water Quality at a Glance

 Anchorage – Alaska – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

 The Anchorage Water and Wastewater Utility (AWWU) provides comprehensive water services to approximately 300,000 residents across the Anchorage metropolitan area, including Chugiak-Eagle River, Peters Creek, Eklutna, and Girdwood.
-As Alaska’s largest water utility, the system encompasses nearly 1,000 miles of water distribution lines, numerous reservoirs and pumping stations, and advanced treatment facilities that deliver an average of 24 million gallons of drinking water daily to Alaska’s largest city and surrounding areas.
+As Alaska’s largest water utility, the system encompasses nearly 1,000 miles of water distribution lines, numerous reservoirs and pumping stations, and advanced treatment facilities that deliver almost 8 billion gallons of drinking water annually to Alaska’s largest city and surrounding areas.

 AWWU sources its drinking water primarily from Eklutna Lake located in the Chugach Mountains, with Ship Creek serving as a secondary source.
 Together these surface water sources provide approximately 90% of Anchorage’s water supply, supplemented by ten high-production groundwater wells that contribute the remaining 10%.
 The Eklutna water is treated at the Eklutna Water Treatment Facility, while Ship Creek water is processed at the Ship Creek Water Treatment Facility.
-Anchorage’s water consistently meets all federal and state quality standards, benefiting from pristine source waters surrounded by protected wilderness.
-The utility implements significant investments in water treatment technology, conservation initiatives, and watershed protection to ensure sustainable water supply for future generations in this unique Alaskan environment.
+Anchorage’s water consistently meets all federal and state quality standards, benefiting from pristine source waters surrounded by protected wilderness within Chugach State Park.
+The utility employs approximately 300 professional staff and implements significant investments in water treatment technology, conservation initiatives, and watershed protection to ensure sustainable water supply for future generations in this unique Alaskan environment.

 Anchorage Water Quality: Current Status (2024-2025)